 Sample Dinner Menu:

-There will be early morning departures on some days in order to optimize your itinerary.
+You’ll be traveling by private ground transportation throughout your trip.
+There will be early departures on some days in order to optimize time.

-Please be aware that some hotel rooms in Europe can be smaller and don't always provide minibar, safe or air-conditioning.
+You will be staying in shared boutique hotel rooms and guesthouses for the duration of your trip.
+Please be aware that rooms in Europe can be smaller and don’t always provide a minibar, air-conditioning or a safe.

 Travel insurance is mandatory in order to participate on any of our trips.

 When selecting a travel insurance policy please bear in mind that all travelers must have medical coverage and that we require a minimum coverage of USD 200,000 for repatriation and emergency rescue.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
 If you have credit card insurance we require proof of purchase of the trip (a receipt of credit card statement) with a credit card in your name.
 Contact your bank for details of their participating insurer, the level of coverage and emergency contact telephone number.

 Our suggested travel insurance vendor is World Nomads.

 All Under30Experiences trips are accompanied by experienced Trip Leaders and Community Managers.

 The goal of the Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.

 You can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.